A Very Brady Sequel: Reception

 The film received mixed reviews from film critics.
+Metacritic, which uses a weighted average, assigned the a score of 56 out of 100, based on 21 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B−" on a scale of A+ to F.

 Roger Ebert judged that while it was not an outstanding film, it was noticeably better than its predecessor.
 He elaborated that it addressed his chief criticism of the original by showing more of the contemporary world the Bradys live in and finding humor in the contrast between their innocence and the dangers of the world around them.
 He gave it two and a half stars.
-Gene Siskel said that the movie was "surprisingly funny," with a "clever" plot and a "solid cast."
+Gene Siskel said that the movie was "surprisingly funny", with a "clever" plot and a "solid cast".
 He agreed that it was better than the original and awarded it three stars.
-Janet Maslin of The New York Times described the movie as an "archly nostalgic trifle" that was "Brady with a vengeance."
+Janet Maslin of The New York Times described the movie as an "archly nostalgic trifle" that was "Brady with a vengeance".
 She praised its wit, casting and costume design, and noted that it had "slightly more plot" than the original.

 Mick LaSalle of the San Francisco Chronicle instead found the film not as fresh as the original, opining that while the subplots with the Brady children are bold and funny, the main plot failed to exploit its comedic possibilities.
 He still found it overall enjoyable enough to satisfy those who liked the first film, and commented that "As a satire of a sitcom that wasn't funny, it's often at its funniest when it's purposely stale."